-The Chihuahua is a high spirited, intelligent and alert little guy.
-Their small size completely deceives their larger than life personality.
+The Chihuahua is a high-spirited, intelligent, and alert little dog.
+Their small size completely deceives their larger-than-life personality.

-They lived on after the Toltec era and a large number of them were found by the Americans in the State of Chihuahua; which is where he got his name from.
+They lived on after the Toltec era and a large number of them were found by the Americans in the State of Chihuahua; which is where the dog got its name from.

-Described by All Things Dogs as sassy, you needn’t say much more.
-The Chi is stubborn, charming and loyal.
-A huge character in a small body with the feistiness to match any terrier!
+Described by All Things Dogs as a sassy dog, you needn’t say much more.
+The Chi is stubborn, charming, and loyal.
+A huge character in a small body with the small dog feistiness to match any terrier!

-Described by the American Kennel Club as inquisitive, bold and lively the Pomeranian is a distant relative of the Arctic Spitz dogs (sled dogs).
+Described by the American Kennel Club as inquisitive, bold, and lively the Pomeranian breed is a distant relative of the Arctic Spitz dogs (sled dogs).

-Alert and intelligent, these feisty little guys are super watch dogs.
+Alert and intelligent, these feisty small dogs are super watchdogs.
 Energetic and lively, they enjoy being active, but they don’t need endless miles of walks.

-So we cross the bold, alert and intelligent Pom with the sassy, stubborn and feisty Chi and what do we get?
+So we cross the bold, alert, and intelligent Pom breed with the sassy, stubborn, and feisty Chi breed and what do we get?
 A Pomchi with character to boot.
-He will certainly keep you active and entertained.
+The Pomchi breed of small dogs will certainly keep you active and entertained.